 The Hilliard & Shadowen team has extensive courtroom experience, so we know how to meet the challenges of complex cases.
 We have the resources, knowledge and professional expertise to achieve the best possible results.

 Mr. Shadowen is regularly recognized as a top national antitrust lawyer, a result of his dedicated work on cases where intellectual property and antitrust law intersect, such as:

 For his work in securing economic justice for healthcare consumers, in 2013 the American Antitrust Institute awarded Mr. Shadowen its first-ever national accolade for Outstanding Antitrust Litigation Achievement in Private Law Practice.
 Mr. Shadowen also consistently garners recognition as a Best Lawyer in America for Antitrust and Commercial Litigation and as a Pennsylvania SuperLawyer.
 He serves on the advisory boards of the American Antitrust Institute and the Institute for Consumer Antitrust Studies and is an adjunct professor at the Pennsylvania State University Dickinson School of Law.
 Mr. Shadowen has published numerous papers on antitrust and civil rights issues and lectured on antitrust and competition law at universities across the nation and in Europe.
-He is a committed advocate for equal access to education, serving on the board of the Harrisburg Public Schools Foundation and as a trustee of St. Edward’s University.
-Mr. Shadowen is also the President of the Joshua Group, an at-risk youth advocate organization.
+He is a committed advocate for equal access to education and serves as a trustee of St. Edward’s University.
+From 1999 - 2014, Mr. Shadowen was the President and Chair of the Board of the Joshua Group, an at–risk youth education and advocacy organization.
+He is now Chair Emeritus.

 As a law student he